AdamRTomkins/adamrtomkins.github.io/_posts/2015-02-28-mistbrowser.md

 description: A quick guide to installing the Mist browser on Ubuntu 12.04
 ---

-# Starting on the BlockChain

-How to install mist on a Ubuntu 12.04

 ### Prepare a folder to install into

 We are going to create a new folder to hold all of the ethereum related repos we will be downloading, so to start: